On the cuspidal support of discrete series for $p$-adic quasisplit $Sp(N)$ and $SO(N)$: Proof of Theorem

 \section{Proof of Theorem~\ref{thm: supercuspidal parametrization}}

 In the following sections we will always assume $G$ is a quasisplit symplectic group or special orthogonal group.
 Before we start the proof, we would like to make explicit the effects of Jacquet modules on the (twisted) endoscopic character identities \eqref{eq: character relation GL(N)} and \eqref{eq: character relation}.
-So let us fix a self-dual irreducible unitary supercuspidal representation $\rho$ of $GL(d_{\rho}, F)$, and let $\p \in \cPdt{G}$.
-We define $\p_{-} \in \cPbd{G_{-}}$ by its $Jord(\p_{-})$ as follows.
+So let us fix a self-dual irreducible unitary supercuspidal representation $\rho$ of $GL(d_{\rho}, F)$ and a real number $x$.
+Let $\p \in \cPdt{G}$ and we define $\p_{-} \in \cPbd{G_{-}}$ by its $Jord(\p_{-})$ as follows.